Congratulations to the 2014 Scholarship Recipients!

 Scholarships are awarded at an annual banquet during the Helicopter Association International HELI-EXPO convention and must be used by the recipient in the year awarded.
 Members may apply for up to five scholarships, but each applicant will be awarded at most one scholarship per year.

-Sponsored by American Eurocopter, this scholarship will give a Whirly-Girl the opportunity to attend an AS350 Turbine Transition Course at the American Eurocopter Factory School in Grand Prairie, Texas, USA.
-Requirements: This scholarship will be provided to a member in good standing who has been a member for almost one year (or by the end of March 2014) when she will be awarded the scholarship.
+Sponsored by Airbus, this scholarship will give a Whirly-Girl the opportunity to attend an AS350 Turbine Transition Course at the Airbus Factory School in Grand Prairie, Texas, USA.
+Requirements: This scholarship will be provided to a member in good standing who has been a member for almost one year (or by the end of March 2015) when she will be awarded the scholarship.

 Whirly-Girls Memorial Flight Training Scholarship